 6. Single-Arm Kettlebell Press

-The Move: Lie flat on the ground with your knees bent (best for back support).
+Lie flat on the ground with your knees bent (for back support).
 Grab the kettlebell by the handle in one hand with your palm facing your body.
 Slowly push the kettlebell towards the ceiling while rotating that hand to face towards your feet.
 Return to starting position and aim for 12-15 reps per arm.

 7. Single-Arm Kettlebell Split Jerk